 Ensure waste and service areas are located in less prominent locations to reduce their potential effect on amenity value.
 Noise and visual impacts of these utilities can be adverse and therefore should be located as much as possible in remote areas of the site and not visible from the right of way or adjacent properties.
 Utilities units should be screened, recessed or enclosed.
 Screening materials should be carefully selected to be visually compatible with the overall building composition or landscaping of the site.

-Ensure that regular rubbish collection is facilitated to reduce the risk of odor and bins clogging the footpath on collection day.
-Waste and service areas should not be prominent in form but need to be accessed easily, encourage waste minimisation and should provide sufficient area for waste and recyclable materials to be collected separately.
-These measures will assist with implementing the QLDC Waste Minimisation Plan 2018.
+Ensure that regular rubbish collection is facilitated to reduce the risk of odour and bins clogging the footpath on collection day.
+Waste and service areas should not be prominent in form but need to be accessed easily.
 Encourage combined service areas for multiple uses on a site.